Photo courtesy of AP Images.

 Mikayla Medina, a criminal justice major said, “this scholarship is incredible for students.
 As much as one would like to hope that LGBTQIA people are 100% accepted everywhere they go, they are not.
 I hope one day they will be able to, but until then, this scholarship shows that all students at this school are accepted.
 I believe this is a great thing not only for our school but for the students attending as well.”

 COD strives to make the campus inviting for all students.
-The school offers a LGBTQIA+ Safe Zone program that offers students workshops, events, faculty and staff training and LGBTQIA+ allies.
-Political science major, Martha Galilea, hopes to be lawyer someday.
+The school offers an LGBTQIA+ Safe Zone program that offers students workshops, events, faculty and staff training, and LGBTQIA+ allies.
+Political science major, Martha Galilea, hopes to be a lawyer someday.
 She is proud to support the LGBT community.

 “The students deserve to have a voice and this scholarship says great things about them and the school.
 I know many LGBT people who have never had a problem with people judging them, but I have also met many who do.
 It is quite sad.
 This is great what our school is doing.
 I do wish we lived in a world where this was now completely normal and not something classified as different,” said Galilea.